 At Emmaus, we are purposely consistent in regards to what you will see on a Sunday.
 We are trying to build a gospel rhythm through Sundays that plays itself out in every other day of our week.
 There are many things you can expect to see and hear on any given Sunday, here are a few:

 Preaching is held in high-esteem at Emmaus Church and something you'll experience every Sunday.
-Our preaching is primarily "expository" which means we prefer to preach straight through books of the bible - not missing or skipping any verses from start to finish.
+Our preaching is primarily "expository" which means we prefer to preach through books of the Bible.
 We believe the primary mode of Christian preaching should be this way in order that the Scriptures dictate our message instead of any idea or topics our leaders come up with.
-Our preaching will always be centered around the gospel, as well.
-We aren't offering self help or better living tips, we are trying to bring everyone at Emmaus into a deeper love of the life, death, and resurrection of Jesus Christ.
+Our preaching will always be centered around the gospel as well.
+We aren't offering self help or better living tips; we are trying to bring everyone at Emmaus into a deeper love of Christ crucified, raised, and reigning.